jamestcole/Cloud_computing_AWS/VPC.md

 ![Alt text](pics/vpc.jpg "a title")

+## How does the VPC help Devops

+- keeps instances private, good for instances that should not be connected to the internet.

 ## Virtual private cloud
 virtual private clouds are a pool of shared rescources allocated within a public cloud environment.
 You can add subnets to this virtual private cloud which is a range of IP addresses in your VPC.

+- You can create any number of subnets, though you cannot overlap them within the same VPC

 - You can assign IPv4 addresses and IPv6 addresses to your VPCs and subnets.